jlan84/probability-distributions-assignment/assignment.md

         * Parameters: lambda: rate of event occurance.

     - Geometric
-        * Number of trials until the fist success in a (potentially infinite) sequence of bernoulli trials.
+        * Number of trials until the first success in a (potentially infinite) sequence of bernoulli trials.
 	* Parameters: p, probability of success in a trial.

 Continuous: